uniwebcms/uniweb-module-builder/docs/cloudflare_setup.md

 This script creates a bundle of Javascript code.
 The destination directory is the local dist folder.
 After the build it's complete, tt commits and push new files to git.
 Cloudflare will catch the commit and deploy new content.

-> The name of the target collection can also be passed by adding it before the script call: `TARGET_COLLECTION=[name] yarn build:prod`.
+> The name of the target collection can also be passed by adding it before the script call: `TARGET_MODULE=[name] yarn build:prod`.
 That will override the name set in any of the `.env` files.

 ## Production and Preview deployments